Does weightlifting stunt a teenager’s growth? First, the risk concerns parents about how weightlifting affects a child’s growth.

 Know your goals:

-The goals should not be building more muscles and mass at an early age but improving strength and endurance.
+The goals should not be building more muscles and mass early but improving strength and endurance.
 Therefore, fitness trainers and coaches should design training programs for youngsters according to their age and size to reduce fears that weightlifting stunts a teenager’s growth.

 Keep it enjoyable:

-To promote healthy activities like strength training among kids, it is necessary to keep them fun, not to get bored.
+To promote healthy activities like strength training among kids, it is necessary to keep them fun and not get bored.
 So keep it light on kids and don’t put extra pressure so they can enjoy the process.

 Right Age to Start

-According to science, there is no specific age to decide the right age to lift, and we should do it on an individualized basis, not just by age.
-In addition, science does not support weightlifting stunts a teenager’s growth.
+According to science, there is no specific age to decide the right age to lift, and we should do it individually, not just by age.
+In addition, science does not support weightlifting stunting a teenager’s growth.
 Thus, the right age to start is when the kid can understand the instructions and follow the rules to learn new exercises.

 Written by: Talha Ahmad RDN